zikula/core/docs/AccessControl/Users/UsersConfiguration.md

 user-specific functions, or of a series of text-only links to those functions.
 This setting controls which of those options is in effect.

+### Allow users to delete themselves

+Default: no

+Shall users be allowed to delete themselves?
+If so, users that choose to do so will be converted to 'ghost' users.
+This means that private data will be deleted (uname, email, etc), but the user record remains valid thus maintaining data-integrity.
+Third-party extensions are expected to respect this private data-removal requirement.

 ## Registration settings

 These options control how a new user requests a new user account on the site.